briatte/ggnet/README.md

 ![French MPs on Twitter](example.png)

 A plot of Twitter connexions between 339 French MPs currently in office, colored by parliamentary groups and quartile-weighted by degree.
-Data assembled by scraping a few web sources with the help of [Jonathan Chibois][jc] and Benjamin Ooghe-Tabanou from [Regards Citoyens][rc].
+Data assembled by scraping a few web sources in May 2013 with the help of [Jonathan Chibois][jc] and Benjamin Ooghe-Tabanou from [Regards Citoyens][rc].
 Inspired by [Baptiste Coulmont][bc].

 [bc]: http://coulmont.com/index.php?s=d%C3%A9put%C3%A9s
 [jc]: http://laspic.hypotheses.org/